 ArcGIS Web Editor

 Web Editor is the newest addition for focused editing in ArcGIS Online.
-With the latest update, you can seamlessly edit attributes for multiple features at the same time.
-Unlike previous web applications, you don’t need to configure a widget to enable this capability.
-Everything you need is built right into the app.
+With our latest update, you can edit attributes for multiple features at the same time.
+You read that right.
+Unlike some older ArcGIS Online apps, you don’t need to configure anything.
+No add ons, no tricks, just straight up editing.
+Everything you need to get started is built right into the app.
 Let’s take a look.

 Getting Started